canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

   });
   ```

-- `DefineMap`’s [can-event-queue/map/map.listenTo] lets you listen on changes in a ViewModel.
+- [can-define/map/map DefineMap]’s [can-event-queue/map/map.listenTo] lets you listen on changes in a ViewModel.
   This can be used to change values when other values change.
 The following will increment
   `nameChange` everytime the `name` property changes: